 Being able to hire talent from anywhere in the world is one of the great advantages of remote work.
 However, if you hire new team members from abroad, you will have to pay attention to local labor and business laws.
 Handling international salary transfers, dealing with tax payments and social benefits, compliance with laws and regulation on everything from contracting to privacy rights - all of this will take research and planning, or contracting an HR firm.

-At Microverse, we have experience with building a very international workforce.
+At Microverse, we are experienced in building a very international workforce.
 Feel free to reach out on Twitter, @arielcamus or @microverseinc if you have questions about this.
 Despite the effort, the benefits of hiring from around the world are tremendous.

 If you are limiting yourself to only hiring locally - or in a single time zone - you are limiting your talent pool.
 If you can hire in any time zone, anywhere in the world, you are able to find the best person for the job regardless of where they live.